-To be found guilty under VC 4461 the prosecution must prove:
+To secure a conviction under VC 4461, the prosecution must establish the following:

-- You either lend or allowed someone to use your own handicap placard;
+- You either lent or permitted someone to utilize your personal handicap placard;

-- You were displaying another person’s handicap placard or a placard that has been expired or revoked;
+- You exhibited a handicap placard belonging to someone else or a placard that is no longer valid or has been revoked;

 A charge under VC 4461 is a wobble offense, meaning you can be charged under this section as a misdemeanor or as an infraction.
 If you are convicted of this charge as a misdemeanor you could be sentenced up to six months in County Jail.
 You would be required to serve at least 50% of that time in custody.
 You could also be subjected to a fine of upwards of $250 to $1000 for a misdemeanor conviction.
 If you are charged under this section as an infraction, you could not be sentenced to jail for it, but you could still pay hefty fines of upwards of $1000 for a conviction.
 Whether you are charged under this section as a misdemeanor or an infraction violation, you can also be subjected to an additional $1500 fine for people who use another person’s placard to park in a handicap zone.
 This additional fine does not apply to people who allow others to use their placard.
 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a suspension or loss of your Professional License if convicted, and if you are not a legal resident, you would face Deportation in Immigration Court since the offense is deportable, in that it is a crime lying or deceit.